 A student performing at this grade uses mathematical language, notations and diagrams to communicate mathematical ideas; applies appropriate strategies, often with the assistance of given diagrams and formulae, to solve simple familiar problems; constructs some mathematical arguments to obtain results.
+A student at this grade typically:

-- uses conversion graphs to convert from one unit to another and given graphs to solve simple linear simultaneous equations; finds and graphs the equations of straight lines given the gradient and y-intercept - solves simple word problems in trigonometry; applies results related to the angle sum for polygons to solve simple numerical problems - identifies simple relationships between two statistical variables; calculates probabilities for multi-step chance experiments.
+- uses conversion graphs to convert from one unit to another and given graphs to solve simple linear simultaneous equations; finds and graphs the equations of straight lines given the gradient and yintercept - solves simple word problems in trigonometry; applies results related to the angle sum for polygons to solve simple numerical problems - identifies simple relationships between two statistical variables; calculates probabilities for multi-step chance experiments.